The Shape of Light

 At our Hopen Place house, the primary bedroom’s walls are floor to ceiling glass.

-Marc was one of the first in LA to put windows inside of the pool, so that blue light filters into the below grade room.
-These are seen in the home theater.
+Marc was one of the first in LA to put windows inside of the swimming pool, so that a blue light filters into the adjoining below grade home theater.

 Light on Water